-First up is drummer Rod Youngs with a ten-track playlist that moves from Billie Holiday’s iconic performance of Strange Fruit - Abel Meeropol’s 1937 poem protesting the lynching of African Americans in the USA – to more contemporary classics, including the social commentary of Grandmaster Flash’s The Message and Public Enemy’s Fight The Power, which highlighted the abuse of power in the USA.
+First up is drummer Rod Youngs with a ten-track playlist that moves from Billie Holiday’s iconic performance of ‘Strange Fruit’ – Abel Meeropol’s 1937 poem protesting the lynching of African Americans in the USA – to more contemporary classics, including the social commentary of Grandmaster Flash’s ‘The Message’ and Public Enemy’s ‘Fight The Power’, which highlighted the abuse of power in late 1980s USA.

-Carleen Anderson has plucked for a soulful septet of songs that includes the track from which this special concert takes its name, Sam Cooke’s incredible song of hope in the face of struggle, A Change is Gonna Come.
-Also on Anderson’s playlist are Donny Hathaway’s version of What’s Going On? the Marvin Gaye track prompted by the Vietnam and Cold War, and Gill Scott-Heron’s The Revolution Will Not Be Televised - drawn from the 1960s Black Power movement.
+Carleen Anderson has plucked for a soulful septet of songs that includes the track from which this special concert takes its name; Sam Cooke’s incredible song of hope in the face of struggle, ‘A Change is Gonna Come’.
+Also on Anderson’s playlist are Donny Hathaway’s version of ‘What’s Going On?’, the Marvin Gaye track prompted by Vietnam and the Cold War, and Gill Scott-Heron’s ‘The Revolution Will Not Be Televised’, drawn from the 1960s Black Power movement.

-Last, but most certainly not least is this eleven-track mixtape from Rennell Shaw who, like Anderson and Young, covers a broad spectrum of protest.
-From James Brown’s anti-drugs song King Heroin and the psychedelic soul of Billy Paul’s anti-war record War of the Gods, to Mos Def’s social commentary on Mathematics and the posthumously released Thugz Mansion from 2Pac.
+Finally we have this eleven-track mixtape from Rennell Shaw who, like Anderson and Young, covers a broad spectrum of protest.
+From James Brown’s anti-drugs song ‘King Heroin’ and the psychedelic soul of Billy Paul’s anti-war record ‘War of the Gods’, to Mos Def’s social commentary on ‘Mathematics’ and the posthumously released ‘Thugz Mansion’ from Tupac Shakur.

 Produced by Sound UK and supported by Arts Council England and PRS Foundation’s The Open Fund, A Change Is Gonna Come: Music for Human Rights took place at our Queen Elizabeth Hall on Monday 21 May.